Pandorolo/PyCramer/README.md

 # PyCramer

-Cramer's system of equations solver in Python3
+Solve your 3x3 system of equations in seconds using the Cramer's method.
+Don't worry, the computer will do it for you ;)